-Pros: Our biggest screen on the list, the Acer measures 23.8 inches and features 1920×1080 resolution with 4ms response rate and 60Hz for tear-free streaming, making it the best option on our list for gamers (the screen also has a blue light filter to reduce eye strain).
+Compatible with computers, phones, tablets and more and with a fast 4ms response rate, the Acer 23.8-Inch Widescreen Monitor is versatile and impressive.
+A great size for any desk, the Acer measures 23.8 inches and features 1920 x 1080 resolution with a 4ms response rate and 60Hz for tear-free streaming, making it a solid choice for casual gamers (the screen also has a blue light filter to reduce eye strain).
 The screen has a 178-degree wide viewing angle and 16.7M display colors.
 The zero-frame design means there’s no boundary, making this a great option if you’re looking to buy two monitors to use side by side.
 The screen supports VGA, DVI, and HDMI so you can use it with a computer, laptop, tablet or phone.

 Cons: Not as clear if looking at it from a side angle.

 The ASUS ProArt Display 27″ Monitor also a 5ms response rate, but thanks to its 200Hz refresh rate, the Asus transitions frames instantly, leading to less tearing and blurred images.
 Built-in speakers, picture in picture and picture by picture viewing options all contribute to the impressive viewing experience, as does a 90% sRGB display for vivid colors.
 A colorful LED illuminates the back of the monitor and an HDMI and Display Port help to accelerate the refresh rate.

 Pros: Fast refresh rate, picture-in-picture viewing, vivid colors for gamers and streamers.

 Cons: Some users may find the height of the monitor slightly lower than what they would like.